 Create and Manage Accelerated Learning Committee Meetings

-To create a meeting in Enriching Teachers, a user would select Meetings from the menu, and then select the ‘Create New Meeting’ button.
+To create a meeting in Team Agendas, a user would select Meetings from the menu, and then select the ‘Create New Meeting’ button.
 This would take them to a page where they could enter all of the meeting details, including when and where the meeting will take place, and a brief description of what it’s about.
 The meeting would be assigned to the ALC team.
 If this were going to be a virtual ALC meeting, the user could add a Zoom link here as well.
 See an example of this in the image below.

 After saving the meeting, the user could now create the team agenda.
 This will help each ALC member know what is to be discussed in the meeting.
 Users can also take notes for each item of the agenda.